AGF Investments Inc. Decreases Stock Position in ANSYS, Inc. (NASDAQ:ANSS)

 AGF Investments Inc. lessened its stake in ANSYS, Inc. (NASDAQ:ANSS) by 8.3% in the second quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
 The firm owned 21,281 shares of the software maker’s stock after selling 1,933 shares during the quarter.
 AGF Investments Inc.’s holdings in ANSYS were worth $7,386,000 at the end of the most recent reporting period.

 Other hedge funds and other institutional investors also recently added to or reduced their stakes in the company.
 IFP Advisors Inc boosted its holdings in ANSYS by 54.7% in the 1st quarter.
 IFP Advisors Inc now owns 82 shares of the software maker’s stock worth $28,000 after acquiring an additional 29 shares during the period.
-CSat Investment Advisory L.P. boosted its stake in shares of ANSYS by 54.1% during the 1st quarter.
-CSat Investment Advisory L.P. now owns 94 shares of the software maker’s stock valued at $32,000 after buying an additional 33 shares during the last quarter.
+CSat Investment Advisory L.P. boosted its holdings in ANSYS by 54.1% in the 1st quarter.
+CSat Investment Advisory L.P. now owns 94 shares of the software maker’s stock worth $32,000 after acquiring an additional 33 shares during the period.
 Certified Advisory Corp purchased a new position in shares of ANSYS during the 1st quarter valued at approximately $38,000.
 Valley National Advisers Inc. boosted its stake in shares of ANSYS by 66.7% during the 2nd quarter.
 Valley National Advisers Inc. now owns 125 shares of the software maker’s stock valued at $43,000 after buying an additional 50 shares during the last quarter.
 Finally, RE Advisers Corp purchased a new position in shares of ANSYS during the 2nd quarter valued at approximately $51,000.
 Hedge funds and other institutional investors own 88.51% of the company’s stock.

 In other news, Director Alec D. Gallimore sold 625 shares of the firm’s stock in a transaction on Friday, July 9th.
 The stock was sold at an average price of $351.84, for a total transaction of $219,900.00.
 The sale was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
-Also, Director Glenda Dorchak sold 300 shares of the firm’s stock in a transaction on Tuesday, August 31st.
-The shares were sold at an average price of $364.98, for a total value of $109,494.00.
+Also, CEO Ajei Gopal sold 63,726 shares of the firm’s stock in a transaction on Tuesday, August 10th.
+The shares were sold at an average price of $364.07, for a total value of $23,200,724.82.
 The disclosure for this sale can be found here.
-Insiders have sold 64,651 shares of company stock worth $23,530,119 over the last three months.
-Corporate insiders own 0.63% of the company’s stock.
+Insiders sold 64,651 shares of company stock worth $23,530,119 over the last ninety days.
+0.63% of the stock is owned by corporate insiders.

 Shares of NASDAQ ANSS opened at $364.63 on Friday.
 ANSYS, Inc. has a 1-year low of $292.79 and a 1-year high of $413.19.
 The company has a debt-to-equity ratio of 0.18, a current ratio of 2.72 and a quick ratio of 2.72.
 The business’s fifty day moving average price is $363.96 and its two-hundred day moving average price is $349.23.
 The firm has a market capitalization of $31.82 billion, a PE ratio of 69.99, a P/E/G ratio of 5.52 and a beta of 1.23.